-M370 is our must popular white burning material.
-Thus, unlike our P300 porcelain, M370 is semi-vitreous (it is somewhat porous at cone 5-7).
-Also, it employs high quality ingredients and utilizes multiple clays and feldspars to minimize effects of material changes.
+M370 is our must popular white burning clay.
+M370 is semi-vitreous (it is somewhat porous at cone 5-7).
 Compared to similar competitor bodies, M370 is whiter (because it uses more kaolines and less ball clays).
-It is white enough that M370 powder is a good base for slips to be painted on the ware assuring the best drying and fired-fit possible.
-M370 has a similar high temperature sister body named H570.
+It is white enough that the powder is a good base for slips and engobes.

-Since M370 is less vitreous than a zero-porosity porcelain it does not require as much feldspar in the recipe.
-This enables us to maximize the clay content and create a body of greater plasticity.
-Of course, since M370 is still a fine grained plastic body good drying practice is necessary (make sure pieces dry evenly across their cross section).
-If you need to attach elements (i.e. handles), use slip with a low water content and apply as much pressure as possible during the joining process.
+Since M370 is less vitreous than a zero-porosity porcelain it does not require as much feldspar in the recipe (enabling us to maximize the clay content for greater plasticity).
+Of course, since M370 is still a fine grained plastic body, good drying practice is necessary (make sure pieces dry evenly across their cross section).
+If you need to attach elements (i.e. handles), use slip (not water) and apply as much pressure as possible during the joining process.

 M370 generates less slip on throwing than competitor bodies that utilize more ball clay, you will find this makes throwing of large numbers of pieces less messy.

-M370 fires more dense than a stoneware but it does not reach zero porosity as do true porcelains.
-It is semi-vitreous at cone 6, having about 1% porosity.
+M370 is semi-vitreous at cone 6 (having about 1% porosity).
 Because we target this degree of density, M370 fires whiter and is tolerant of over-firing (having less tendency to bloat, stick to shelves, and glue lids to lips of ware).
 However, on second fix-up firings, it can bloat if fired above cone 6 (do not trust electronic controllers, verify with cones).

-There is an important caution with M370: It is quite high in free quartz.
-This is an asset to achieving glaze fit but also means that you should not cool the kiln through quartz inversion temperatures (e.g. 950-1100F) too quickly or dunting cracks can occur (especially large bowls and plates).
+M370 is quite high in free quartz.
+This is an asset to achieving glaze fit but also implies caution in cooling the kiln through quartz inversion temperatures (e.g. 950-1100F) too quickly or dunting cracks can occur (especially large bowls and plates).
 If you glaze-fire a piece more than once be careful during heat-up through this temperature.
-Also, be aware that cooling too quickly through any stage may set up temperature gradients within pieces that can continue even if you attempt to slow-cool through inversion temperatures.
+Also, be aware that cooling too quickly through any stage may set up temperature gradients within pieces that can linger through inversion temperatures.

 These fired bars show the progression of color from cone 4 (bottom) to cone 8.
 This body has plenty of margin for overfiring.

-Since M370 fires so much whiter than stonewares, you will find that glazes and colors are quite bright on it in comparison.
+Since M370 fires so much whiter than stonewares glazes and colors are quite bright on it in comparison.

 M370 with Alberta Slip rutile blue glaze.
 Fired at cone 6 oxidation.